November 21, 2018

-Copyright Royalty Judges Publish Notice of Inquiry Regarding Modifications and Amendments to CRB Regulations Following Enactment of a New Law Regarding the Music Industry
+Copyright Royalty Judges Extend Deadline for Comments on Modifications and Amendments to CRB Regulations Relating to New Law Regarding the Music Industry.

 The Copyright Royalty and Distribution Reform Act of 2004 (CRDRA) established the Copyright Royalty Judges program in the Library of Congress.
 The Copyright Royalty Judges (Judges) oversee the copyright law’s statutory licenses, which permit qualified parties to use multiple copyrighted works without obtaining separate licenses from each copyright owner.